For up to date information on Coronavirus from the government, NHS and other organisations, please see the links below:

 The government have said the public is advised to consider wearing face coverings in enclosed public spaces such as shops, trains and buses to help reduce the spread of Coronavirus..
 For more information see here.

-For the latest information on which businesses and other activities may open/remain closed please click here.
+For the latest information on opening certain businesses and venues from 4th July please click here.

 For the latest guidelines on the safe conduct on funerals please click here.